• BG3 Shadowheart Build Guide

 • Resistance – Bolster the target’s defences, giving them a 1d4 bonus to Saving Throws.
 This is a Concentration Spell.
 Can be used in some dialogue encounters in the same way as Guidance, but these are a bit less common.

 • Sacred Flame – This is the Cleric’s main damage Cantrip.
-It suffers from low hit chance due to the fact that enemies can perform a Wisdom Saving Throw to completely block the damage.
-Still, there are situations in BG3 where Radiant Damage is really good and I’ve seen this hit for over 80 damage, so it’s worth slotting as long as you are aware of its limitations.
-Check the hit chance before casting, and if it’s below 70% just do something else.
+It suffers from low hit chance because enemies can perform a Wisdom Saving Throw to completely block the damage.
+Still, there are situations in BG3 where Radiant Damage is really good and I’ve seen this hit for over 80 damage, so it’s worth slotting as long as you know its limitations.
+Check the hit chance before casting, and if it’s below 70%, check for better options before proceeding.

 Starting Spells